 Lift the tailgate and you find the hatchback’s boot is huge – much bigger than most rivals.
 Fold the back seats flat and there’s a cavernous space for shifting things.
 The downside to this is that there’s less space for the rear seats.
 Despite a big hollow in the back of the seats in front, most adults struggle for legroom, so these rear seats suit children best.

-There are 6-speed automatics and 5- and 6-speed manual gearboxes available — the 6-speed box is a good choice if you do a lot of motorway trips.
+There are six-speed automatics and five- and six-speed manual gearboxes available — the six-speed box is a good choice if you do a lot of motorway trips.
 Most 308s come with a modern electronic parking brake and it’s worth trying it out, although many drivers prefer the good old lever handbrake.

 Running costs and reliability